davebrny/rpan-tuner/readme.md

 ## usage

 - double click on a broadcast in the list to open it in your browser
-- click the checkbox beside a broadcasters name to get desktop notifications for them
+- to get desktop notifications for a broadcaster, right click their name and select "follow"
     + to follow a broadcaster that isnt currently live, select "broadcasters / follow new" in the main menu
 - use  <kbd>ctrl</kbd> + <kbd>r</kbd> to manually update broadcasts. (it updates every 2 minutes by default)
 &nbsp;